froggey/Mezzano/doc/internals/file-system.md

 appropriate type, then return the partition UUID (or equivalent).

 This approach can be expanded to handle other kinds of file systems by creating additional partition functions.
-For example, for nfs the following function might be defined:
+For example, for NFS the following function might be defined:

     find-nfs-partition (<nfs url>) => <nfs read/write object>